JoshuaChou2018/me/openings/intern/index.md

 **Application Procedure**

-Please send full curriculum vitae together with copies of qualification documents, and at least two references by email to juexiao.zhou@gmail.com.
+1. Please send a full curriculum vitae together with copies of qualification documents, and at least two references by email to juexiao.zhou@gmail.com.
+2. If you are qualified, I will contact you for next steps.

  <br>